 Aegopodium podagraria variegata BISHOP’S WEED: A vigorous groundcover with variegated leaves and white flowers that look like a dwarf Queen Anne’s Lace.
 Useful in shade or part sun.
 Needs regular irrigation or leaf edges turn brown.
 10″ tall.
 Zone 4.

 Agastache ‘Black Adder’ ANISE HYSSOP: Smoky violet blue flowers from July to frost.
 2′-3′ tall.
 This plant has overwintered for two years in a big whisky barrel, without any special winter protection.
-Last summer it was one of the most talked about plants in the nursery.
-Here it is with one of the many hummingbirds that make Perennial Favorites their home.
+This is the only agastache that really attracts bees, but hummingbirds like it, too.
 Zone 5.

 Agastache rupestris ‘Joyful’ Huge pink blooms that attract hummingbirds!
 This is a cross of two species that occurred in the garden of Joy Andrews of Fort Collins.
-It is very similar to our Agastache ‘Rye Pink,’ another winner.
+It does great in the garden and in a big whisky barrel, too.
 Blooms from July to October.
 Deer Resistant.
 3′ tall.
 Zone 5.

 Anemone sylvestris SNOWDROP ANEMONE:An early blooming dwarf anemone with large, fragrant, snow white flowers.
 Sun or part shade.
 12″tall.
 Blooms in spring and repeats in fall.
 A good plant for dry shade.
 Zone 4.

 Antennaria dioica ‘Rubra’ PUSSYTOES: Silver foliage topped with wine-red flowers in spring.
 For sun to part shade.
 Drought tolerant.
 4″ tall.
 Zone 3.